AndrewA111/CompilerAPI/README.md

-# CompileAPI
+## CompileAPI - Compiler Web-service for MSc Project

-API for MSc Summer Project
+API for compiling and testing code sent from MSc Project Web-App

+## Setup

+### Building the Docker Image

+Code is executed in containers using Docker.
+Before running the application the Docker image must be build.

+Navigate to '/MountDockerfile' and execute the following code

 How to start the CompileAPI application
 ---